Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### What is True Native Mode on the Saber ESS 9218 DAC?<br>
 The highest performance state of a of the QuadDAC, or the best audio the QuadDAC can produce.<br>

+### What do I need to set my 24bit Hi-Res music player at?
+You need to choose 24bit Hi-Res at 44.1kHz as the source, that's how I programed the DAC, it takes a 44.1kHz audio and up-samplese the audio.<br>

 ### What files were modded?
 The 24bit mod.
 The files I changed are under.<br>
 You will need to look at the diff files to see what I changed in the files.
 No notes were left as there can no be no spaces.<br>